Greek destroyer Ierax (1912)

 Ierax (ΒΠ Ιέραξ, "Hawk") was an Aetos-class destroyer which had been built for Argentina as Santa Fe.
 She served in the Hellenic Royal Navy from 1912 to 1946.

 Construction as ARA Santa Fe

 Four sister ships, Aetos, Ierax, Panthir and Leon, had originally been ordered as the San Luis class by Argentina from the English shipyard Cammell Laird in Birkenhead.
 The second was completed as Santa Fe.
 They were purchased in 1912 by Greece, ready for delivery, each for the sum of £148,000, when the Balkan Wars seemed likely.
 Ierax was accepted by Captain Ath.
-Miaoulis, RHN in Palermo, Sicily where she arrived manned by a foreign crew.
+Miaoulis, RHN in Palermo, Sicily where she arrived crewed by foreign sailors.

 Service history

 During the Balkan Wars, the Royal Hellenic Navy purchased only the minimum amount of ammunition, 3,000 rounds of torpedoes.
 Torpedoes were not available for this class of ship, and for this reason these ships were initially named 'scouts' rather than 'destroyers'.
 On 21 October 1912, under the command of Commander A. Vratsanos, RHN, Ierax was part of the Greek flotilla that captured the island of Psara from the Ottomans.

 During World War I, Greece belatedly entered the war on the side of the Triple Entente and, due to Greece's neutrality the four Aetos-class ships were seized by the Allies in October 1916, taken over by the French in November, and served in the French Navy from 1917-18.
 By 1918, they were back on escort duty under Greek colors, mainly in the Aegean Sea.

 Ierax participated in the evacuation of Greeks from Russia during the Russian Civil War in 1918, and saw action in the Greco-Turkish War (1919-1922) in the Sea of Marmara and the Aegean Sea.